rootisgod/rootisgod/content/posts/2021/2021-07-11-Using-Prometheus-to-Monitor-Your-VMs-And-Using-Consul-For-Discovery.md

 #### Windows Exporter Install

 Install this MSI file from here - https://github.com/prometheus-community/windows_exporter/releases.
-I would create screenshots but it is honestly just a a Next, Next, Finsh.
-Once installed, check it is alive and started as a Windows Service called 'Windows Expoerter', and by checking via **http://your_machines_ip:9182/metrics** (ie http://192.168.1.252:9182/metrics).
+I would create screenshots but it is honestly just a Next, Next, Finish.
+Once installed, check it is alive and started as a Windows Service called 'Windows Exporter', and by checking via **http://your_machines_ip:9182/metrics** (ie http://192.168.1.252:9182/metrics).
 You will see something like this, which is simple data which is scraped by prometheus.

 {{< rawhtml >}}
 <a data-fancybox="gallery" href="/assets/images/2021/Using-Prometheus-to-Monitor-Your-VMs-And-Using-Consul-For-Discovery/010.png"><img src="/assets/images/2021/Using-Prometheus-to-Monitor-Your-VMs-And-Using-Consul-For-Discovery/010.png"></a>